joaofig/discrete-frechet/README.md

 previous algorithm avoiding recursion.
 - `FastDiscreteFrechetSparse`: Implements the improved algorithm and uses a sparse array to store the distance data.
-The sparse array iss implemented as a dictionary.
+The sparse array is implemented as a dictionary.
 - `FastDiscreteFrechetMatrix`: Same as above but uses a full-sized NumPy array to store the distance data.
 This is the fastest implementation of all.